nityaaverma/Nitya_BluestampPortfolio/index.md

 ## Description
 For my first modification, I added ultrasonic sensors to my Hexapod, so that it could walk by itself and navigate through obstacles in front of it.
 I added two ultrasonic sensors to the front and back of my Hexapod.
 When the Hexapod senses that the distance to an object from the front of it is less than a threshold distance and the distane to an object from the back of it is greater than the threshold distance, it moves forward.
 When it senses the opposite, it moves backward.
 When both the front and back are too close to an object, the Hexapod turns right until it senses an opening to move in either the front or back direction.
 If it moves 180 degrees and neither the front nor the back have an opening, the Hexapod goes into sleep mode until it senses it has space to move.
 When both the back and the front is clear, the Hexapod moves forward.
 This is all written in my code.

+Next, I worked on integrating the code for the robot's movement due to ultrasonic sensors with the default code for the robot.
+This was a lot harder than I expected, because the code of the ultrasonic sensors wouldn't run alongside the default robot code and the ports used for the ultrasonic sensors could not be programmed in the default robot code.
+So, I had to edit the FNHR library's code and add the code for the ultrasonic sensors into there.
+In the libary code, whenever the Joystick is pressed down, the robot switches between active mode and sleep mode.
+I modified this method so that instead of switching modes, it would use the ultrasonic sensor code and go into autopilot mode.
+After this, I had to make a few more modifications to the code - like replacing the names of the trig and echo pins with their numbers, since I couldn't find any place in the library code for the setup.
+I also replaced the functions I used for the robot's movement within the ultrasonic sensor code (like CrawlForward, CrawlBackward, TurnRight, and SleepMode) with their actual definitions, because I kept getting a compilation error that these methods weren't defined.
+I also wrote in the pin modes in the method itself.

 ### How it Works - HC-SR04 Ultrasonic Sensor

 ![sensor](sensorr.jpg)